HyperionKit/smc/new_smc/dpsmc/report/verification/hyperion/hyperion-comprehensive-verification-report.md

 ### **Verification Summary:**
 - ✅ **BuyVault Contract:** Automatically verified using Hardhat
+- ✅ **StakingRewards Contract:** Automatically verified using Hardhat
 - ✅ **Token Contracts:** Verified on blockchain explorer
 - ✅ **LiquidityPool Contract:** Verified on blockchain explorer
 - ✅ **All Functions:** Tested and operational
 - ✅ **User Interactions:** 100% success rate

 ---
 **Note:** All contracts are fully functional and verified on the Hyperion blockchain explorer.
-The BuyVault contract was automatically verified, while other contracts were verified through the blockchain explorer interface.
+The BuyVault and StakingRewards contracts were automatically verified using Hardhat, while other contracts were verified through the blockchain explorer interface.